-Check out your community
+Check out your community!

 Community-run dramas are becoming ever more popular, especially with preteens and teens.
-In my small city of less than 500 000, there are at least 4 different organizations each running drama groups just for children.
+In my small city of less than 600 000, there are at least 4 different organizations each running drama groups just for children.
 And there are at least 4 other organizations that regularly ask for children to act in their multi-age dramas.

 Local resources are available for all the extracurriculars

-The library is another place to look for fine arts programs — check out their galleries, books, classes and speakers.
+The library is another place to look for extracurricular programs — check out their galleries, books, classes and speakers.
 Our local library here has an “author-in-residence” program, meaning that they often have published local authors offer story-telling or workshops for the public.

 Don’t forget about your community centre!

 Another great place to look for exposure to a variety of artistic and athletic experiences is your local community centre.
 My children have been able to participate in a variety of dancing, judo, and sports, all through local community centres.
 The classes are 8-10 weeks long and usually a fraction of the cost of going through a studio.

 Try out music lessons

 Music lessons are an awesome way to give your child exposure to music.
 They don’t have to be the classical piano or flute or tuba either.
 Try out a drum lesson, or maybe learn to chord on a guitar.
 Let your kids join a pick-up jam session at a local pub or church.
-Some things can even be learned through a book, such as reading music, picking out notes on a recorder or learning to sing.
+And you may have access to a community choir or band as well.

 Don’t forget to look for crafting opportunities.
 Farmer’s markets, bazaars and craft sales, and flea markets are perfect places to examine quilts, hand-sewn aprons and doll clothes.
 For the curious, sometimes those quilters, sewers and knitters may even offer a lesson or two in their art.
 It never hurts to ask politely!